Sponsored by Sanda City

 Before becoming a chocolatier, Susumu Koyama was a pastry chef.
 His chocolate built an international reputation, and his pastries are appreciated by connoisseurs internationally.
 His famous “Koyama roll,” which won him a pastry contest in Japan is highly-regarded and sought after.
 Customers line up to buy the cake every day before the shop even opens, so each batch sells out almost immediately throughout the day.

 The complex is infused with French aesthetics and cuisine.
 Koyama travels to France regularly and he has been able to forge his international reputation as a result.
 It is always fascinating to see how Japanese culture can adopt foreign culinary traditions and manifest them in their own uniquely Japanese way.

-All of products sold in this complex are of high quality, often using region products.
+All of the products sold in this complex are of high quality, often using regional products.
 Almost all products as Es Koyama can be taste-tested before purchase.

 Es Koyama’s luxury is even more after entering the “fantasy director,” which is Koyama’s cake shop, opened a year ago.
-Beautiful cakes are are on display the center of the room in a large well-lit display case, in the middle of a room that seems to be drawn straight from the imagination of a child.
+Beautiful cakes are on display in the center of the room in a large well-lit display case, in the middle of a room that seems to be drawn straight from the imagination of a child.

 The cakes are beautiful and elaborately constructed, from more serious fare to whimsical designs for children.
 There is an option to customize cakes and select your desired decorations.